Bill Cosby asks Pennsylvania top court to hear appeal on sex crime conviction

 They were among some 50 women who accused Cosby, now 82, of sexual assaults going back decades, though all the accusations but Constand’s were too old to prosecute.
 Cosby has steadfastly denied the accusations, insisting all the encounters were consensual.

-He is serving a three-to-10-year prison sentence.
-(Reporting by Brad Brooks in Austin, Texas; Editing by Frank McGurty and Bill Berkrot)
+Reporting by Brad Brooks in Austin, Texas; Editing by Frank McGurty, Bill Berkrot and Jonathan Oatis